How to Cut Perfect Cookie Bars

 - PRO-Tip: Line your baking pan with Non-Stick Foil.
 This will aid in easily removing the bars from the pan.
 It is much easier to place the uncut bars on a cutting board and not have to deal with circumventing the sides of the pan.

 - Parchment paper can be used in place of non-stick foil.
-Or spray your regular foil with with non-stick cooking spray to make your own non-stick foil.
+Or spray your regular foil with non-stick cooking spray to make your own non-stick foil.

-Tips for Before You Cut the Bars
+Tips Before You Cut the Bars

 - Use a Small Offset Spatula to spread your cookie dough evenly in the pan.
 The bars will look more professional if both the tops and bottoms are level.